Donald Trump: The Wrecking Ball Who Came To fix America - UrduPoint

 "Unfit for office," said John Bolton, who served as national security advisor and is one of the most right-wing foreign policy experts in Washington.

-- At first, they laughed - The lifelong salesman, reality tv performer and master self-promoter, has never let himself stay down for long.
-He won't now.
+- At first, they laughed - The lifelong salesman, reality tv performer and master self-promoter, never let himself stay down for long.
+He didn't as he went into the final straight of his bid for a new term.

 On the day Trump got out of hospital, with treatment still ongoing, he tweeted: "Don't be afraid of Covid.
 Don't let it dominate your life."
 He claimed to feel 20 years younger.

-That humorous boast -- just self-confident or ludicrously egomaniacal? -- summed up everything that makes Trump so magnetic to fans and infuriating to opponents.
+The humorous boast -- just self-confident or ludicrously egomaniacal? -- summed up everything that made Trump so magnetic to fans and infuriating to opponents.

-But all year, even as the rancor around his presidency grew, Trump has been striding in that same fashion toward a hoped-for second term, convinced as ever of his indispensability.
+But all year, even as the rancor around his presidency grew, Trump had been striding in that same fashion toward a hoped-for second term, convinced as ever of his indispensability.

-"Whether you love me or hate me, you have got to vote for me," he says.
+"Whether you love me or hate me, you have got to vote for me," he said.

-Polls suggest that the president has only the narrowest path to victory over Biden.
-He's down in almost every swing state, he's even fighting to keep the deepest of deep Republican strongholds, Texas.

-Yet Democrats fear that Trump can again defy the laws of political physics.
+The defiance was so off the charts that spooked Democrats began to panic that once again Trump would break the laws of political physics.

-Back in 2016, many Americans literally laughed at the idea of a Trump White House.
+That's what he did back in 2016, when many Americans literally laughed at the idea of a Trump White House.

 With his improbable hairspray-assisted coif, bronze make-up, famed diet of fast food and obsessive television watching, the fast-talking, non-stop-tweeting New Yorker had been seen, at best, as a political circus act.